cssstats/core/README.md

 - `important` - total number of `!important` declarations
 - `vendorPrefix` - total number of vendor prefixed declarations
 - `properties` - object with each unique property and an array of that property’s values
+- `getPropertyResets()` - method that returns an object with the number of times margin or padding is reset for each property
+- `getUniquePropertyCount(property)` - method that returns the number of unique values for the given property
+- `getPropertyValueCount(property, value)` - method that returns the number of times a declaration occurs for the given property and value

 #### `mediaQueries` object

 - `total` - total number of media queries
 - `unique` - total unique media queries
 - `values` - array of values for each media query
+- `contents` - array of media query blocks with stats for each

 See the `/test/results` folder for example JSON results.